abenhur1/Football-Data-Analysis/README.md

 Analysis_Functions.py
 ML_Functions.py

-The rest is the data.
-The data was taken from https://datahub.io/sports-data/spanish-la-liga, https://datahub.io/sports-data/english-premier-league
+The rest is the data (CSV and SQLite files).
+The data was taken from https://datahub.io/sports-data/spanish-la-liga, https://datahub.io/sports-data/english-premier-league.